slfnk/vibe-guide-sma/places.md

 - Price: $
 - Location: 20.916275199999998, -100.744148
 - Google Maps: https://www.google.com/maps/place/?q=place_id:ChIJ55NxXbdRK4QRdd-W02Sb6ZQ
 Famous local lunch joint, this place comes across as a fast food restaurant in design and spirit, but at its core it's serving great traditional guisados out of clay pots; take a peek at the offerings, pick your fillings and take your tray to the table.
-One of the few spots in town that focuses on handmade flour tortillas, absolutely worth bringing a bundle= home with you.
+One of the few spots in town that focuses on handmade flour tortillas, absolutely worth bringing a bundle home with you.

 ---